lllDMDlll/JavaFX-Blockchain-Demo/BlockchainDistributor_Tablet/README.md

-Distributes data from main server to tablet client application.
+Distributes data from main server to tablet.